zelhajou/zelhajou/README.md

 </pre>

 <pre align="left">
-💡 Open for collaboration and new connections!
-Let's innovate together.
+💡 Always up for a collab or just a good tech chat!
+Got an idea?
+Let's make it happen!
 </pre>

 <blockquote>